StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Basics.md

 ## Transformation
 The plugin transforms the given TOSCA-model into CloudFoundry deployment artifacts.
-To simplify the deployment of an application, the CF plugin will add several deployment scripts to the Target artifact.
+To simplify the deployment of an application, the CF plugin will add several deployment scripts to the target artifact.
 Therefore the user needs a Cloud Foundry CLI which is connected to a CloudFoundry instance.
-For further information have a look in the transformation documentation see [here](https://github.com/StuPro-TOSCAna/TOSCAna/blob/docs/cf/dev-guide/docs/dev/plugins/cloudFoundry/developer_guide/transformation.md).
+For further information have a look in the transformation documentation see [here](Transformation_Process.md).

 ## Node Types
-The plugin supports some normative node types of the TOSCA specification.
+The plugin supports some node types of the TOSCA specification.
 A developer could adapt the code to provide additional node types.
-A list with all supported node types and how to add new node types, you find in the transformation documentation, see [here](TODO: Add Link)
+A list with all supported node types you find [here](Supported_Node_Types.md) and how to add new node types you find [here](How_add_new_Node_Types.md).

 ### Requirements/Issues
 The Cloud Foundry Plugin has some requirements: